aashish-dhiman/Notion-Clone/README.md

 ## Overview

-This repository contains the code for the assignment completed for HireQuotient, where the task was to clone the Notion homepage.
+This repository contains the code for the Notion UI Clone.
 The project was implemented using React and Tailwind CSS to recreate the look and feel of the Notion homepage.

 ## Features